22 USC § 3005: Report to Congress Relating to the Commission on Security and Cooperation in Europe

 Regional Objectives and Priorities

-The United States continued to support the work of OSCE institutions and field missions to resolve the current conflict in eastern Ukraine fomented by Russia and to promote democratic reform, rule of law, and economic development in Ukraine.
+The United States supported the work of OSCE institutions and field missions to resolve the ongoing Russia-instigated conflict in eastern Ukraine and to promote democratic reform, rule of law, and economic development in Ukraine.
 The OSCE’s Special Monitoring Mission to Ukraine serves as the world’s “eyes and ears” in the conflict zone and helps to mitigate the humanitarian effect of Russia’s continued aggression in eastern Ukraine.
 In addition to our budgetary support of the OSCE, the United States made a voluntary contribution to the SMM and provided extra-budgetary funding to five OSCE projects, including providing UAVs and strengthening local government integrity.
-The United States has also supported efforts by the OSCE’s High Commissioner for National Minorities to address concerns about the treatment of minorities.
+The United States has also supported efforts by the OSCE’s High Commissioner on National Minorities to address concerns about Ukraine’s treatment of minorities.

 The OSCE Mission to Moldova coordinated the 5+2 negotiations on settlement of the Transnistrian conflict, helped implement confidence-building measures, promoted a free and pluralistic media environment, and combatted trafficking in persons.

 The Government of Azerbaijan closed the OSCE Office in Baku in 2015.
-Azerbaijan blocked consensus to renew the mandate for the OSCE Office in Armenia, forcing its closure in 20l7.
-The United States continues to press for meaningful OSCE engagement in the South Caucasus and funded an extra-budgetary project to promote engagement in Armenia across the full spectrum of OSCE commitments.
+Azerbaijan blocked consensus to renew the mandate for the OSCE Office in Armenia, forcing its closure in 2017.
+The United States continues to press for meaningful OSCE engagement in the South Caucasus.

 OSCE field operations continued in six Balkan countries, focusing largely on strengthening the rule of law, protecting human rights, promoting media freedom, facilitating elections, enshrining democratization, and developing education that bridges existing divides and prepares youth to address current and future needs.
-The missions have helped bring security to host countries and contributed to stability across the region.
-The United States funded several projects to promote cybersecurity, prevent/counter violent extremism and radicalization, and combat corruption, organized crime and money laundering, prosecute hate crimes, and conduct expert workshops on protection of critical infrastructure against terrorist attacks.
+The missions have helped enhance security in host countries and contributed to stability across the region.
+The United States funded projects to combat corruption, organized crime, and money laundering, prosecute hate crimes, and conduct expert workshops on protection of critical infrastructure against terrorist attacks.

 OSCE activities in Central Asia strengthened border security, bolstered civil society, promoted democracy and the rule of law, and improved regional trade and transport.
 The OSCE Border Management and Staff College in Dushanbe trained border guards from throughout the region, including Afghanistan.
-The United States provided an extra-budgetary contribution to the OSCE to support efforts in the Kyrgyz Republic to eliminate the threat from a stockpile of toxic chemicals.
-In addition, we provided funds to the OSCE Academy in Bishkek to educate and train the next generation of leaders from Central Asia and Afghanistan.
+The United States helped fund an extra-budgetary project promoting freedom of religious belief in Uzbekistan.